s1103941/Portfolio---Abdoul-Etaoil/README.md

 Aan het eind van het project hebben we de vraag nog een laatste keer geherformuleerd naar : "Welke economische en demografische kenmerken associëren positief met (een soort) cybercriminaliteitsslachtoffer van Nederlanders in 2016", waarbij we het psychologische deel wegnamen, omdat we erachter kwamen dat we niet zoveel informatie uit de dataset konden halen.

+De deelvragen die geformuleerd zijn om antwoord te geven aan de hoofdvraag zijn :

+How should reported cybercrime victims through the scope of this project be defined?

+Which socio-economic and demographic features does the dataset from SN contain?

+How to account for major imbalances between datasets when it comes to training machine learning models?

+Which models are appropriate for classifying cybercrime victims based on categorical values?

+How can the chosen models be properly evaluated?

+What method can be applied to extract features that are positively associated with those victimized by cybercrime?

+How can be statistically proven that victimized groups, individuals that have a certain amount of features in common, are significantly present in the dataset?

 ## Evaluation<a name="evaluation"></a>

 Omdat we met een kleine hoeveelheid gegevens werkten, met zeer vergelijkbare kenmerken, was het voor ons moeilijk om te zien of er karakteristieken waren die konden verklaren of iemand meer kans had om slachtoffer van cybercriminaliteit te worden.
 Toch konden we zien dat met 3 van onze best presterende modellen, er een aantal karakteristieken tevoorschijn kwamen die het model besloot te gebruiken, wat ook in de andere modellen te zien was.
 Voor toekomstig werk zou ik aanraden om een soort neurale netwerk te gebruiken, om te zien of de voorspellingen verbeteren, of om de functies die uit ons onderzoek naar voren kwamen te gebruiken, en om te proberen ze beter te evalueren.